-Facebook is still the place to be if you’re serious about using live-streaming to grow your brand.
+Facebook Live is still the place to be if you’re serious about using live streaming to grow your brand.

 42.6% of all live streams broadcast in the United States are viewed on Facebook Live.

-More to the point, more viewers between the ages of 25 and 44 watch livestreams on Facebook Live than on any other social media platform (move over YouTube, Instagram, and, yes, you too TikTok).
+Simply put, more viewers between the ages of 25 and 44 watch live streams on Facebook Live than on any other social media platform.

 Before we dive into the nitty gritty of Facebook Live‘s analytics, here’s a quick recap of how the streaming platform works.

 You can live stream on Facebook Live from your desktop computer or laptop, a mobile device, or using streaming software — these are third-party platforms with advanced features that aren’t available on Facebook’s stock apps — for up to 8 hours.